Netanyahu says Israel could withdraw from Lebanon if Hezbollah is disarmed

 Hezbollah maintains that the deal only covers the area south of the Litani, while Israel and the U.S. say it mandates disarmament of the group throughout Lebanon.

-The Israel-Hezbollah war started a day after the Oct.
-7, 2023, Hamas-led attack against Israel from Gaza.
-It left more than 4,000 people dead and caused damage worth $11 billion.
+A low-level conflict between Israel and Hezbollah started a day after the Oct.
+7, 2023, Hamas-led attack against Israel from Gaza, when Hezbollah began launching rockets across the border in support of its Palestinian ally.
+The conflict escalated into war in September 2024 and left more than 4,000 people dead.